JanNogga/athome23_detection/README.md

 ./helpers/download_data.sh
 ```

-If you want to load and explore the data using the overview notebook, we recommend starting with a fresh conda environment using python 3.9 and default packages
+If you want to load and explore the data using the overview notebook *dataset_overview.ipynb*, we recommend starting with a fresh conda environment using python 3.9 and default packages

 ```bash
 conda create -n athome23_detection python=3.9 anaconda && conda activate athome23_detection